dustinlyons/nixos-config/README.md

 - **Idiomatic**: CI runs the [statix](https://github.com/NerdyPepper/statix) linter on every commit

 ## Disclaimer
 Installing Nix on MacOS will create an entirely separate volume.
 It will likely exceed many gigabytes in size.

-Please just turn back now if this doesn't sit well with you.
+Some folks don't like this.
+If this is you, turn back now!

 > [!NOTE]
 > Don't worry; you can always [uninstall](https://github.com/DeterminateSystems/nix-installer#uninstalling) it later.